 A portfolio manager takes it upon themselves to make necessary adjustments to target-date funds over time.
 In turn, investors can keep their hands off them until the predetermined date arrives.

 A target-date fund is perfect for those who don’t want to bother figuring out how to rebalance their own investments.
 But you won’t be able to switch up your portfolio if your risk tolerance changes.
 On top of this, the management fees for target-date funds can add up if you have a high expense ratio.
 The best way to invest $1,000 in a target-date fund is to find one that charges low fees.

 Whether you want enough spending money for a trip abroad, a wedding or anything else, investing just $1,000 can be a great first step toward reaching those financial goals.
 If you have concerns or you’re not sure which kind of investment would best fit your needs, try contacting a financial advisor who can guide you.

 - Just like any subject, one of the best ways to learn about investing is to read up on it.
 Depending on how much knowledge you have going in, there are a number of books that could suit you.
 Take a look over SmartAsset’s list of the eight best investing books for beginners and beyond.

 - Financial advisors spend lots of time in the investment market, making them great partners for anyone wanting to invest.
-An advisor matching tool like SmartAsset’s can help you find a person to work with to meet your needs.
+A financial advisor matching tool like SmartAsset’s can help you find a person to work with to meet your needs.
 First you’ll answer a series of questions about your situation and goals.
 Then the program will narrow down your options from thousands of advisors to up to three advisors.
 You can then read their profiles to learn more about them.
 You can even interview them on the phone or in-person and choose who to work with.
 This allows you to find a good fit, while the program does much of the hard work for you.